• Home

 Complementary Colors

 Complementary colors are the different shades directly opposite each other when looking at the color wheel.
-These are colors that work well when used alongside each other.
 When learning how to make brown paint, you can mix together two complementary colors.
 Doing this allows you to open up an even wider range of brown shades and hues.
 You can also tweak the brown a bit by adding slightly more and less of each color.
 When you start to mix brown by using complementary colors, you will realize just how diverse brown can be.

 Complementary colors for the primary colors are: